Southeast University: Nanjing Institute of Technology (南京工学院) (NIT, 1952–1988)

 In 1952, the People's Republic of China began a national adjustment of its colleges.
 In Nanjing, the adjustment was mainly on Nanjing University and University of Nanking.
 Nanjing Institute of Technology was formed in the original site of National Central University from the Engineering School (at the time, the biggest school) of Nanjing University and the engineering departments of University of Nanking, including Chemistry Department and Electrical Machine Department.
 Later there were also some relevant subjects from Jiaotong University, Zhejiang University, Shandong University, Xiamen University, Fudan University, and Private Jiangnan University merged into Nanjing Institute of Technology.

 Southeast University (东南大学) (1988 – present)

 In June 1988, Nanjing Institute of Technology was renamed as 'Southeast University', starting to convert from a technology institute to a technology-featured comprehensive university.
 Since 2000, the name Nanjing Institute of Technology is used by a different institution.

-In 2000, Nanjing Railway Medical College and two other schools were merged into Southeast University.
+In 2000, Nanjing Railway Medical College, Nanjing Higher Institute of Transportation and Nanjing Geological School were merged into Southeast University.